 What is Client Centered Therapy?

 Developed by Carl Rogers, Client centered therapy is a therapy style centered around the client.
 Therapists who use this technique try to create an environment of Unconditional Positive Regard.
-They create a space that is safe for their clients and one that is unencumbered by the fear of judgement.
+They create a space that is safe for their clients and one that is unencumbered by the fear of judgment.

 Client-centered therapy is classified as a humanistic approach to therapy.
 The Characteristics of client centered therapy are: